 - A villainous example can be found in Tales from the Shadowhunter Academy.
 In the past, the shadowhunters were far from being really good, killing completely innocent downwolders.
 For this reason, several warlocks have teamed up to fight the shadowhunters.

-- In Percy Jackson and the Olympians it may just be playing straight with the demigods or being inverted.
+- Percy Jackson and the Olympians: Zigzagged with demigods.
 They all have the same basic powers, but depending on the particular divine parent, a demigod can also have extra powers that other demigods do not have.
-It therefore depends on which demigods are sent on a mission, whether it qualifies for this trope.
+However, most protagonist teams in the series are made of demigods with different parentages.

-- In Worm, the Chinese Yangban have a pair of members (Null and One) whose powers give each member reduced forms of every member's powers.
+- In Worm, the Chinese Yangban are built around a pair of Parahumans: Null can spread a single power amongst a group at the cost of proportionally reducing its power, and Two can enhance powers which counteracts Null's downside.
+The end result is that every member has every power at about two-thirds of the original strength.
 They're extremely hard to fight, because they're also trained to attack in concert, and they usually bring a power that lets them resurrect dead teammates.

 - In The Last Airbender, there are entire nations of people with similar bending abilities, and it often takes multiple benders to perform a feat.